 Sparky Park is a site from the former North Austin Electric Substation located in Central Austin.
 The park is popular for its art installations specifically the Grotto Wall—an award-winning public art piece.
 Sparky Park is a great place to bring your kids to explore the pocket park as well as for elders to enjoy.

 7. Uncommon Objects

 Living up to the slogan ‘Keep Austin Weird’, Uncommon Objects is like walking in your grandma’s house on steroids.
 The shop was established in 1991 as a small antique collective that has matured over the years into a one-of-a-kind emporium of transcendent junk.
 It’s a very fun place to visit especially if you’re into antique, weird, eccentric things.
 And if you’d like, you can also purchase items within the shop!

 8. Wild Basic Wilderness Preserve

-Consisting 227-acres of beautiful Hill Country woodlands, Wild Basin Wilderness Preserve is a hidden gem tucked away near Westlake in Austin.
+Consisting of 227-acres of beautiful Hill Country woodlands, Wild Basin Wilderness Preserve is a hidden gem tucked away near Westlake in Austin.
 Take your friends or family for hiking, bird-watching, or learning more about plants and wildlife that surrounds the area.
 The area is very accessible with well-marked trails and restrooms.
-Unfortunately, you can’t bring your four-legged friend Fido to the area and bikes are prohibited as well.
+Unfortunately, you can’t bring your four-legged friend Fido to the area, and bikes are prohibited as well.

 If you haven’t checked “Glamping in TX” off your bucket list, it’s time that you should once you get to know more about Yurtopia located in Wimberley.
 This luxurious glamping site is great for those that are looking to unplug and relax and get tucked into the hills with magnificent views of cedars and oaks.
 A lovely spot where you can bring your significant other, friends, or family.
 Each yurt are separated by 300+ feet of woods where you can listen to birds or watch for shooting stars at night